onepf/AppDF/README.md

 AppDF
 =====

-Application description file for the appstores
+Application description file for the appstores.
+Format documentation is described in Wiki.